oroinc/documentation/user/back-office/dashboards/widgets/ecommerce-statistics.rst

 .. note:: Please keep in mind that this widget is only available in OroCRM.

 .. image:: /user/img/dashboards/ecommerce_statistics.png
+   :alt: A sample of the Ecommerce Statistics widget

 .. note:: For how to add widgets to the dashboard and manage them, see the relevant topics: